 - Put your dispute in writing.
 Once you’ve gathered all of the relevant information, if LVNV is still insisting that the debt is valid, you’ll need to file a formal dispute with the credit bureaus, listing all of the information you’ve found so far.
 If there are a lot of collection accounts, it may be easier to hire an experienced credit repair specialist to help you get your credit back in order.

-Need help removing LVNV Funding collection accounts and other collection agency items from your credit report?
+Need help removing LVNV Funding collection accounts from your credit report?

 Because LVNV Funding has been known to take legal action against consumers in the past, we don’t recommend going it alone unless you have extensive experience handling collection disputes.
 Having expert credit repair advice and counseling will give you the peace of mind you need to move forward and get the best result.